jhuus/BriteKit/command-api-reference.md

 - input_path (str): Path to input audio file or directory containing audio files.
 - output_path (str): Path to output directory where results will be saved.
 - rtype (str): Output format type.
 Options are "audacity", "csv", or "both".
+- start_seconds (float): Where to start processing each recording, in seconds.
+  For example, '71' and '1:11' have the same meaning, and cause the first 71 seconds to be ignored.
+Default = 0.
 - min_score (float, optional): Confidence threshold.
 Predictions below this value are excluded.
 - num_threads (int, optional): Number of threads to use for processing.
 Default is 3.
 - overlap (float, optional): Spectrogram overlap in seconds for sliding window analysis.
 - segment_len (float, optional): Fixed segment length in seconds.
 If specified, labels are fixed-length; otherwise they are variable-length.
+- debug_mode (bool): If specified, log the top scores for the first spectrogram, then stop.

 ### audioset
 **Function**